kreauniv/comp308/source/lambda.rst

     It is important to note that when we say "is equivalent to", it means you can rewrite a sub-expression that looks like one side to the other form **anywhere**.
-We refer to the above left-to-right rewrite as "β-reduction" and the corresponding right-to-left rewrite as "β-abstraction".
+We refer to the above left-to-right rewrite as "β-reduction" and the corresponding right-to-left rewrite as ":index:`β-abstraction`".

     Just as lambdas offer a conceptual basis of all of computation, all abstraction in computing can be seen through β-abstraction.